MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 For more information, navigate to [getHighEntropyValues()][GithubWicgUaClientHintsGethighentropyvalues].

-### Using feature detection with User-Agent Client Hints
+### User-Agent Client Hints suggested use

-Combining User-Agent Client Hints with [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] is the best mechanism for browser identification.
-Microsoft recommends using it whenever possible to:
+Combining User-Agent Client Hints with [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] is an effective way to deliver compatible web content.
+Microsoft recommends using this pattern to:
 * Improve code maintainability.
 * Reduce code fragility.
 * Reduce code breakage from changes to the User-Agent String.

+If you need to check for a Chromium-based browser, Microsoft recommends detecting `Chromium`; the engine that powers both Microsoft Edge and Google Chrome.

 Use this method to verify the `Chromium` brand and apply detection to all affected Chromium-based browsers.